[Analysis] A good day for Russia in Europe

 A good day for Russia in Europe

-Russian firm Gazprom is a reformed character, the European Commission has said, improving the climate for more pipelines to Europe.
+Russian firm Gazprom is a reformed character, the European Commission has said, improving the climate for new pipelines to Europe.

-"Cher Vladimir [Putin]", the Russian leader, is also a European "partner", France added the same day, amid floral diplomacy in St Petersburg.
+"Cher Vladimir [Putin]", the Russian leader, is also a European "partner", France said the same day, amid extravagant diplomacy in St Petersburg.

 Dear EUobserver reader